You've reached Joshua Fried, composer, performer, and producer, at joshuafried.com.

 The derelict site of Joshua Fried, composer

-His gibberish music theater has been staged at Lincoln Center, The Kitchen, La MaMa, BAM, HERE Arts Center, and in Europe.
+Joshua's gibberish music theater has been staged at Lincoln Center, The Kitchen, La MaMa, BAM, HERE Arts Center, and in Europe.

-His honors include two NYFA Fellowships, a National Endowment for the Arts Fellowship, and residencies at MacDowell, Yaddo, and Bellagio.
+The youngest composer featured in American Music in the 20th Century (Schirmer Books), Joshua's honors include two NYFA Fellowships, a National Endowment for the Arts Fellowship, and residencies at MacDowell, Yaddo, and Bellagio.
 The American Composers Forum awarded him two major commissions—for Douglas Dunn & Dancers and for LEMUR (League of Electronic Musical Urban Robots).

 Joshua’s music has been released on the free103point9, Trace, clang, Tellus, phse, and Atlantic Records labels.